LordBrom/opposites_subtract/readme.txt

 Created for the 2021 Yogscast Jingle Jam Game Jam.
 Jam Theme: Opposites

+Updated for the Improve My Game Jam 21.

 "A super simple puzzle game where you push opposite blocks together to find the exit for each level."